codedthemes/dashboardkit-react-documentation/roadmap.md

 ---
-description: Our future plans for Berry
+description: Our future plans for DashboardKit
 ---

 # RoadMap

-We love our community and customer base to achieve the best possible upcoming features in Berry.
+We love our community and customer base to achieve the best possible upcoming features in DashboardKit.
 Stay tuned with us.

 **Major Release**